configcat/docs/website/docs/sdk-reference/elixir.md

 #### Module-Based

-You can create a module that `use`s `ConfigCat` and then call the ConfigCat API functions on that module.
+You can create a module that uses ConfigCat and then call the ConfigCat API functions on that module.
 This is the recommended option, as it makes the calling code a bit clearer and simpler.
 You can pass any of the options listed above as arguments to `use ConfigCat` or specify them in your supervisor.
 Arguments specified by the supervisor take precedence over those provided to `use ConfigCat`.